redpesk-core/sec-lsm-manager/docs/SELinux.md

 ### Basics
 #### Policy Module

-A policy module will define the rules of your application and it is easy to install and uninstall.
+A policy module will define your application rules and it is easy to install and uninstall.

 It contains three files :